Our HPP Board Members

 Co-opted Member: Deb Henning-Vears

 I am a Licensed Lay Minister in the Church of England, and also Musical Director for All Saints’, Catherington and St. James’, Clanfield.
-2019 is my first year on the HPP board and I am very much looking forward to this year's play.
+2019 is my first year on the HPP board.